sass/sass/proposal/package-importer.d.ts.md

 ### Resolving package exports

-This algorithm takes a string `condition`, a package.json value `packageManifest`, and a pkg URL `url`.
+This algorithm takes a string `condition`, a package.json value `packageManifest`, and a `pkg` URL `url`.
 It returns a file URL or null.

 This algorithm should follow the Node resolution algorithm, as defined in the Node documentation under [Node Modules] and [Conditional Exports].
-Where possible in Node.js, it can use [resolve.exports] which exposes the Node resolution algorithm, allowing for per-path custom conditions, and without needing filesystem access.
+Where possible in Node, it can use [resolve.exports] which exposes the Node resolution algorithm, allowing for per-path custom conditions, and without needing filesystem access.